Sunday, April 29, 2018

 Nisha's father tells her that everyone is to blame. "...when you separate people into groups, they start to believe that one group is better than another."
 But Nisha recognizes "...we all have the same blood, and organs, and bones inside us, no matter what religion we're supposed to be."

 The journey to the border is filled with hardships and terrifying experiences that change how Nisha views the world and push her to ask many questions.
-When they run out of water Nisha thinks about Badal, the water man who brought water to their home daily.
+When they run out of water, Nisha thinks about Badal, the water man who brought water to their home daily.
 "I never thought about how heavy it must have been and how lucky we were to have someone bring it to us every day.
 A wave of shame rippled through the center of my body..."
 As their situation grows dire and they are unable to continue, Nisha begins to think about death. "...I've thought about other people dying, but I've never thought about me not actually being here anymore."

-Suffering from dehydration and unable to continue their journey, Nisha tells Dadi she loves her, making her realize that although they "never said those words to one another..." they "did thing that meant love."
-Nisha realise that love that exists in their home in the form of service to one another.
+Suffering from dehydration and unable to continue their journey, Nisha tells Dadi she loves her, making her realize that although they "never said those words to one another..." they "did things that meant love."
+Nisha realises that love existed in their home in the form of service to one another.
 "Now I could see it.
 Dadi washing and mending my clothes.
 Papa kissing us on our foreheads before bedtime, Amil making a drawing of me.
 Kazi making my favorite paratha stuffed with fried onions and potatoes.
 Every day had been filled with things like this.
 All love, even between Papa and Amil."
-Facing certain death from lack of water, when Papa returns with the much needed water, his sacrifice and comforting of them convinces Nisha that father loves them.
+Facing certain death from lack of water, when Papa returns with the much needed water, his sacrifice and comforting of them convinces Nisha that her father loves them.
 "I knew I would remember this forever, pack it away in my mind."

 After Nisha is attacked outside Rashid Uncle's home by a Muslim man who has seen his entire family murdered, she wonders, "Why had his family been killed?
 Why would anyone do that?
 Do people who kill start out like me, or are they a different kind of human?"
 The attack leaves Nisha unable to comprehend the violence.
 "I know lots of people have died walking and on the trains in both directions.
 The riots and killings keep happening.
 I still don't understand.
 We were all part of the same country last month, all these different people and religions living together.
 Now we are supposed to separate and hate one another.
 Does Papa secretly hate Rashid Uncle?
 Does Rashid Uncle secretly hate us?
 Where do Amil and I fit in to all of this hate?
 Can you hate half of a person?"
 Nisha is referring to the fact that she and Amil are from Muslim and Hindu parents, leading her to wonder how people will view them.